 - The portfolio will normally hold no more than 8% of its total value in a single stock.

 - The portfolio is not rebalanced on any set schedule.
 However, occasionally a large position may be trimmed, with the money used to purchase or build up other positions.

 - This portfolio is expected to have a low turnover rate.
 Unless there is a strong reason to sell or trim a position, the default action is to hold.
 The underlying strategy is to buy, collect, and hold good dividend growth stocks for long periods of time.

-2. However, selling or trimming will be seriously considered if any company/stock:
+- However, selling or trimming will be seriously considered if any stock or fund:

 (a) Cuts, freezes, or suspends its dividend.